How to Use Perplexity AI with StreetSpring for Business Location Research

 I'm trying to understand whether the current competitive landscape at this

-address is better or worse than it was 1–2 years ago.
-Please cite your sources.
+address is better or worse than it was 1-2 years ago.
+Please cite your sources

-Prompt 3 — Development and Zoning News
+Prompt 3 — Investigate Development, Permitting, and Zoning News

 I'm evaluating a commercial space at [ADDRESS or INTERSECTION], [CITY] for a